Indranil-Sarmah/GitHub-Finder/README.md

-This ReactJS project, based on API handling
+This ReactJS project,is based on API handling

 1) GitHub API
 2) Fusioin Charts API